arduino-cli

 Please note that the esp boards are not available by default.

-Adding an extra repository can be done by letting arduino-cli do the dirty work …
+Adding an extra repository can be done by letting arduino-cli do the work …

 arduino-cli config add board_manager.additional_urls 'url://to/index.json'

-… or by manually editing ~/.arduino15/arduino-cli.yaml (yay another popular program not respecting XDG …) and adding your URL there.
+… or by manually editing ~/.arduino15/arduino-cli.yaml and adding the URL pinting to the respositories *_index.json file there.

 board_manager: